pupil-labs/pupil-docs/developer-docs/dev-setup.md

 * [Linux](#linux-dependencies) step-by-step instructions for Ubuntu 16.04 LTS +
 * [MacOS](#macos-dependencies) step-by-step instructions for MacOS 10.8+
 * [Windows](#windows-dependencies) step-by-step instructions for Windows 10
+* [Intel RealSense 3D](#realSense-dependencies) instructions if you want to use an Intel RealSense R200 as scene camera.

 ### Download and Run Pupil Source Code